kangk1204/Octopus-toolkit2/doc/tutorial.rst

 .. image:: _static/Tutorial/Tutorial3.3.png
    :scale: 90 %

-Case 1. let's fill in the blank for the 1.Private_ChIP-Seq_Mouse fastq file.
+Case 1.
+Fill in the blank for the 1.Private_ChIP-Seq_Mouse fastq file.
 Reads in this ChIP-seq file (single-end) should be mapped to the mm10 genome.

 .. image:: _static/Tutorial/Tutorial3.4.png